Kaidasenpai/mern-final-project/README.md

 # Getting started with the project

-After downloading the project files, you should move to the client and server directories and run the following command to download all the required dependecies to run the project:
+After downloading the project files, you should navigate to the client and server directories and run the following command to download all the required dependecies to run the project:

 ### `npm i`